SamDAlott/Random-Password-Generator/README.md

 # Random-Password-Generator

 I wrote this code for a competion.
-\nA youtuber I watch posted that he was hosting a coding jam.
+A youtuber I watch posted that he was hosting a coding jam.